pstroe/chartering-new-realms-2024/chapter1.md

 Problems: specific world knowledge that is needed to fill in the metadata, size of context window, computational power/resources.
 Prompt Engineering on local LLMs (Why it doesn't work for this specific case, why it didn't work for us.) -> the limited context window paired with the large input, the inability to work with unaltered text, computational issues/hardware issues.
 Batching didn't work.

-Note for limitations: we do not populate the metadata files, because very specific real world knowledge would be needed, and it is easier and computationally more efficient to populate this metadate with a rule-based approach once the base xml of the speeches themselves are parsed/created by the LLM.
+Note for limitations: we do not populate the metadata files, because very specific real world knowledge would be needed, and it is easier and computationally more efficient to populate this metadate with a rule-based approach once the base XML of the speeches themselves are parsed/created by the LLM.
 Many members of the SA parliament do not have their birth date published online.